 And so, to do that, they’re not only working to get the grades they need to get to develop their brain, they have to add on top of all that school work, they have to train for at least three hours a day, six days a week.
 They focus.
 They give their all to this.
 They watch what they eat, they watch how they sleep.
 They are 100% all in and they have to do this for years, so that when they get into one of these schools, it is the culmination of that kid’s devotion, blood, sweat, and tears.
 And so, to find that people leapfrog this process by writing a check, is so galling and so upsetting for these kids, that it’s awful.

 LN: What about the SAT cheating element of this scandal?

 Ann: When people think about recruiting athletes to these top schools, they forget, not only did they have to be the top athlete in their field, they have to academically be way above.
 So not only do they have to be on the same academic playing fields as all of the other academic applicants to these top institutions, but they have to add that three hours of training and being the top in their field on top of that.
 The level of commitment, the level of achievement, is so extraordinary.
 It makes the leapfrog that much more egregious.

 LN: Any final thoughts?

 Ann: Like everything else, it speaks to Hollywood hypocrisy.
 On the bad side it’s galling to find this out.
 But on the good side … I hope that this puts everyone on notice that they will now be watched.
-I think zero tolerance is the way to go on this stuff.We value your comments!
-Please weigh in on our comment section below.
+I think zero tolerance is the way to go on this stuff.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com